 Passport to the World

-It's a fact of life that if you want to travel internationally, you'll need a passport.
-But not all passports are equal: Citizens of some nations, such as the United States, can visit far more countries without first seeking clearance by applying for a travel visa than people from nations such as Haiti or Iran.
-For each of the past 16 years, consulting firm Henley & Partners has compiled a quarterly Global Passport Ranking, using International Air Transport Authority data and independent research.
+If you want to travel internationally, you'll need a passport.
+But not all passports are equal: Citizens of some nations, such as the United States, can visit far more countries without first seeking clearance by applying for a travel visa than people from nations such as North Korea or Iraq.
+Consulting firm Henley & Partners compiles a quarterly Global Passport Ranking using International Air Transport Authority data and independent research.
 Here are the nations where passport holders have the readiest access to the world — the power to easily visit more than 190 countries — and the passports that grant entry to a mere fraction of that number.